How can I pay for college?

-Federal regulations require that a student has met - and continues to meet - some basic academic progress standards before he or she can receive federal financial aid.
+Federal regulations require that a student has met - and continues to meet - some basic academic progress standards before he/she can receive federal financial aid.

-Each school sets its own SAP policy, and students must meet the requirements of the SAP policy of the school he or she is enrolled in to be eligible for federal financial aid.
+Each school sets its own SAP policy, and students must meet the requirements of the SAP policy of the school he/she is enrolled in to be eligible for federal financial aid.

 Every school’s SAP standards include 3 components:

-2 - a quantitative measurement component referred to as the student’s pace, and
+2 - A quantitative measurement component referred to as the student’s pace rate.